-The State agrees to send EPA a copy of each State decision granting any waiver or variance, within the scope of the authorized program, at the time such request is granted.
+The State agrees to send EPA a copy of each State decision granting any waiver or variance at the time such request is granted.

-The State agrees to provide any pertinent information requested by the Regional Administrator or his designee within a mutually agreed upon time frame for EPA to carry out its oversight responsibilities.
-Unless otherwise specified, the above information will be sent to:
+The State agrees to provide any pertinent information requested by the Regional Administrator or his designee within a mutually agreed upon time frame, for EPA to carry out its oversight responsibilities.
+Unless otherwise agreed upon, the above information shall be sent to:

-U.S. Environmental Protection Agency Region III Virginia Program Manager, 3WC21 1650 Arch Street Philadelphia, PA 19103-2029
+U. S. Environmental Protection Agency Region III Delaware Hazardous Waste Program Manager, 3WC21 1650 Arch Street Philadelphia, Pennsylvania 19103-2029

-In accordance with the provisions of 40 CFR §§271.14 and 124.10(c) the State agrees to develop and maintain a public mailing list and have it readily available for EPA before public notice of an action by the State regarding a facility.
-An acceptable list may be specific to certain facilities, areas, or concerns; or the list may be a general State-wide list used in all cases.
+In accordance with the provisions of 40 CFR Sections 271.14 and 124.10(c) the State agrees to develop and maintain a public mailing list and have it readily available for EPA before notice of an action by the State regarding a facility.
+An acceptable list may be specific to certain facilities, areas, or concerns; or the list may be a general state-wide list used in all cases.
 This list should be kept current and accurate.